What is marine-grade plywood?

 APA recommends 1/8-inch spacing at all panel end and edge joints unless otherwise indicated by the manufacturer.
 Spacing is important because wood expands and contracts in response to moisture content.
 By spacing panel edges and ends during installation, the risk of panel buckling is minimized.
 APA’s 1/8-inch spacing recommendations are based on typical 4’ x 8’ panels installed under and for normal conditions.
 If larger panels are used or if severe moisture conditions are anticipated, increased spacing may be required.

-Many of the webinars, seminars, and other educational opportunities presented by APA offer participants continuing education units.
+Many of the webinars, seminars, and other educational opportunities presented by APA offer participants learning units and continuing education units.
 If the course offers credit, the type and number of units available are listed in the course description.
 For current opportunities, visit the webinars page.

 APA issues participants a "Certificate of Completion" to document credits earned at the time that the course is completed.
 The participant subsequently provides this certificate to the association from which they seek credit.
 The association will grant credit, at their discretion, for educational experiences that they deem qualified.